 California missions are part of catholic church history and historic landmarks that preserve important California history and Spanish architecture.
-When you plan a trip to California consider including a visit to California missions in your list of road trip ideas.
+When you plan a trip to California, consider including a visit to California missions in your list of road trip ideas.
 Not all Los Angeles attractions are busy and hectic, road trips to museums or historical places take you off the beaten path and are fun and relaxing.
-While planning a road trip to California missions remember that most of the time this museums are free attractions or charge only a small fee.
+While planning a road trip to California missions remember that most of the time these museums are free attractions or charge only a small fee.

 Set amidst the Mission Hills district of Los Angeles, Mission San Fernando Rey de España is a splendid historical landmark and Spanish architecture example in California.
 Being the 17th Spanish missions in California, this mission was established in the year 1797 near the historical place where gold was discovered – Alta California.
 Father Fermín Lasuén was the founder of this catholic church mission.